sumit9315/aws-devops-zero-to-hero/Day-2 | IAM.md

 ---

-Would you like examples of IAM policies or how to implement specific IAM features? 😊

 Let’s break this down systematically to explain **IAM** in terms of **authentication** and **authorization**, and why AWS moves from users without policies to users with policies, groups, and roles.